-Delivering the Coping with Crying programme Online training for health visitors, midwives and children’s centre staff managing and delivering Coping with Crying to parents
+Delivering the Coping with Crying programme - online course Online training for health visitors, midwives and children’s centre staff managing and delivering Coping with Crying to parents

 Learn how to use the Coping with Crying film and resources to support parents with their baby's crying and reduce the risk of non-accidental head injuries to babies.